Pancho0411/FormieEngine/README.md

 If you wish to contribute to the project, get in contact with me over on Discord @pancho0411

+Project currently uses **Unity 2022.3.16f1**.
+No plans to update beyond Unity 2022 due to the runtime fees being introduced with Unity 2023/Unity 6.
+Any updates beyond 2022.3.16f1 will be made if major engine bugs are fixed.
+Currently there aren't any that I am aware of with 2022.3.16f1 that impact development.

 Credits:
 - Grid texture made by tennasi0
 - Original Freedom Engine by MarmitoTH